iljabek/vme64x-core/doc/specifications/user_guide.md

   specification for details.
 Note that the WB `rty` (retry) signal cannot be used, as the VME BLT transactions can only be retried during the address phase and this restriction is not exposed to the WB side.
 The WB err signal is forwarded to the VME bus as BERR.
+The address on the WB bus corresponds to the lower bits of the address on the VME bus (bits used to decode the address are cleared on the WB bus).

 * `irq_ack_o` signal is asserted during one cycle when the VME64x Core acknowledge the interrupt on the VME bus.
 This signal could be used by the